kredleader6262/UPCItemDB-xlsx/README.md

 ## Calling lookup_request and main functions

 You can call the main function from another script by importing the `lookup_request` or `main` functions and passing the desired parameters.

-The `lookup_request` function only takes one parameter, which is the UPC code to be looked up.
+The `lookup_request` function takes one parameter, which is the UPC code to be looked up.
 It returns a json response containing the product details from the UPCItemDB API.

-The `main` function takes four parameters: `outputfilename`, `masterfilename`, and `input_filename`, and `default_upcs`.
-ITs designed to accept different input and output file names and paths.
+The `main` function takes four parameters: `outputfilename`, `masterfilename`, `input_filename`, and `default_upcs`.
+It's designed to accept different input and output file names and paths.

 Examples of calling either can be seen in the `call_example.py` file.
+Run it to test your own UPC codes but comment the ones you want to use.

 ## Dependencies